 MIT's Office of Gift Planning is happy to speak with you about gift annuities and charitable remainder trusts and how they can be invested alongside the MIT endowment to provide income to you and/or beneficiaries.

 The MIT charitable gift annuity (CGA) is a simple contract between you and MIT, in which MIT provides a fixed annual income for one or two people for life, in exchange for a gift of $20,000 or more.
-Rates are based on the age(s) of the annuitant(s), and you are eligible for a partial income tax charitable deduction in the year the gift is made.
+Rates are based on the age(s) of the annuitant(s), and you are eligible for a partial income tax charitable deduction in the year the gift is made if you meet the itemize deduction threshold.
 The remainder of your gift becomes available to MIT for the specific purpose you have chosen.